andybala/curiousily.github.com/_posts/2016-12-06-to-chicago-a-bit-further-and-back.markdown

 ![png]({{site.url}}/assets/7.to_chicaco_a_bit_further_and_back_files/nyc_5.jpg)
 *Still wondering, was this sign made by Common?*

-Walking down Flatbush avenue one song was spinning endlessly in my head.
+While walking down Flatbush avenue one song was spinning endlessly in my head.
 Here, let me play it for you:

 <div class="center">
     <iframe width="100%" height="360" src="https://www.youtube.com/embed/Rx5aVI2zsFE" frameborder="0" allowfullscreen></iframe>